 What gets limited?

 • Options.
-You are seeing one slice of the market
+You are often seeing only part of the market

 • Speed.
-Lead times depend on that manufacturer
+Lead times depend on manufacturers or inconsistent inventory

 The result?